osmandapp/web/main/blog/2022-12-31-ny-resolutions/index.md

 * Display photos on the map
 * Search and browse POI using photos
-* Allow to attach Photos to Favorites and Tracks
+* Allow attaching Photos to Favorites and Tracks

 <table class="blogimage">
   <tr>